 - From a safe location, report the type (leak, rupture, fire, other) and location of the emergency to Columbia Gas at 1-800-544-5606. - Secure a safety zone around the emergency site and control access.
-This might include evacuating people within the safety zone. - Allow Columbia Gas employees access to the area and work with them to control the emergency. - · Be aware of wind direction. - Avoid ignition sources. - Preserve the area for accident investigation.
+This might include evacuating people within the safety zone. - Allow Columbia Gas employees access to the area and work with them to control the emergency. - Be aware of wind direction and consider the potential for plumes and/or containment. - · Avoid ignition sources - Preserve the area for accident investigation; preserve evidence.